Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Simulations and Specific Applications

 Regarding the choice of $c$: smaller values favor greater maximal depths, whereas larger values promote smaller depths.
-Specifically, as $c$ decreases, more evidence is required to reduce the model space from $\mathcal{T}_l$ to $\mathcal{T}_{k}$ in each algorithm phase.
+As $c$ decreases, more evidence is required to reduce the model space from $\mathcal{T}_l$ to $\mathcal{T}_{k}$ in each algorithm phase.
 A standard reference value is $c=0$, as the sign of $\log_{10} \text{BF}_{D_l,D_k}(\mathbf{z})$ serves as a direct measure of whether the data support the hypothesis $\tau \in \mathcal{T}_l$ (positive) or $\tau \in \mathcal{T}_k$ (negative).
 Alternative values of $c$ may be selected based on conventional reference thresholds for interpreting $\log_{10} \text{BF}$, such as $\pm 1/2$, $\pm 1$ and $\pm 2$.
 Nevertheless, in cases with small sample sizes, smaller values of $c$ may be preferred to avoid the premature exclusion of potentially suitable trees.

-As an example, we apply this algorithm to the simulated data from the previous section.
+As an example, we apply this algorithm to the simulated data from Subsection \ref{sub-sec-sim}.
 Table \ref{tab:depths} summarizes the maximal depths selected in each simulation scenario.
-Although selecting the true tree depth is not the primary focus of this procedure, these results demonstrate its consistency, as it correctly identifies the true depth for both scenarios, except for scenario (b) at the smallest sample size.
+Although selecting the true tree depth is not the primary focus of this procedure, the results demonstrate its consistency, as it correctly identifies the true depth for both scenarios, except for scenario (b) at the smallest sample size.